-Massasoit House, Site on the Underground Railroad

-Owned by Marvin and Ethan Chapin

-and laborers if they chose to remain in Springfield.
-Similarly, in an 1893 memorial, Louisa Burns Chapin recalled that her father Ethan Samuel Chapin and uncle Marvin Chapin, owners of the Massasoit House, "were also active conductors of the Underground Railroad and used their hotel to hide many fugitive slaves."
+Massasoit House, Site on the Underground Railroad Owned by Marvin and Ethan Chapin and laborers if they chose to remain in Springfield.16 Similarly, in an 1893 memorial, Louisa Burns Chapin recalled that her father Ethan Samuel Chapin and uncle Marvin Chapin, owners of the Massasoit House, "were also active conductors of the Underground Railroad and used their hotel to hide many fugitive slaves."
 Louisa concluded that, "Those were days when the principles and the courage of anti-slavery men were put to the most severe test."
 The location of the Massasoit House, a prominent hotel built in 1843 adjacent to the railroad station in downtown Springfield, was ideally suited for this purpose.

 Local efforts to help slaves and former slaves varied in philosophy and effectiveness and mirrored efforts being made in other parts of the state.
 The Hampden County Colonization Society was organized on August 11, 1825 and functioned for a number of years.
-In 1833, the society sponsored three African Americans from Springfield as colonists to Liberia as part of a larger effort coordinated by the American Colonization Society.
-As a sign of its declining popularity, however, the Hampden County Chapter of the American Colonization Society was only able to send \$60.50 "for the purchase of land in Africa (Liberia)" in 1843.
-In 1838, a group of citizens created the Hampden County Anti-Slavery Society as an alternative moral and political position.
+18 In 1833, the society sponsored three African Americans from Springfield as colonists to Liberia as part of a larger effort coordinated by the American Colonization Society.19 As a sign of its declining popularity, however, the Hampden County Chapter of the American Colonization Society was only able to send \$60.50 "for the purchase of land in Africa (Liberia)" in 1843.
+20 In 1838, a group of citizens created the Hampden County Anti-Slavery Society as an alternative moral and political position.
 This society met at various locations throughout the county, most often in Monson, Westfield, and at the town hall in Springfield.
 This new organization quickly grew to overshadow the competing efforts of local colonization advocates.
 The enmity between the two groups also grew, which was clear at the second annual convention of the Hampden County Anti-Slavery Society on January 9, 1838 held at the First Church in Springfield.
-One of the society's most pointed criticisms of colonization supporters was voted in a motion that day: "Resolved, that Colonization is a scheme of deception . . . calculated to perpetuate slavery, incapable of benefiting Africa, and unworthy of the patronage of the Christian public."
+One of the society's most pointed criticisms of colonization supporters was voted in a motion that day: "Resolved, that Colonization is a scheme of deception . . . calculated to perpetuate slavery, incapable of benefiting Africa, and unworthy of the patronage of the Christian public."21

 The cumulative effect of all of these efforts had taken root in the culture and leadership of the community.
 Through individual efforts, community and church-led initiatives, and organizations such as the colonization and anti-slavery societies, Springfield had become established by 1845 as a major haven for blacks who had escaped from slavery.
-Ominously, slave catchers were well aware of this fact.
+Ominously, slave catchers were well aware of this fact.22 corporations."

-It was in this local context that John Brown came to Springfield in 1846 and opened a wool grading business in partnership with Simon Perkins.
-In Springfield, his business venture "differed notably from his previous ones" in Ohio.
-Brown's biographer, David S. Reynolds, noted that "This time, Brown was driven by a deep bitterness against what he regarded as exploitative corporations."
 As a long-time shepherd and farmer, Brown thought that warehousing wool in Springfield would fetch higher prices for the wool from fellow farmers.
-Brown rented part of a warehouse near the railroad depot at the corner of Water Street and Railroad Row, which soon became a hiding place and vital way station for runaway slaves.
+How mere and Railroad Row, which soon became a hiding place and vital way station for runaway slaves.
 As an example, the Westfield News Letter reported in 1847 that "the underground railroad via Springfield is doing a stiff business . . . five fugitives arrived by this thoroughfare on Thursday [Nov.
 18] having parted with 20 comrades in New York, all from the Old Dominion [Virginia].
 Friday night another freight came in consisting of a father, mother and three children on their way to Canada."

+It was in this local context that John Brown came to Springfield in 1846 and opened a wool grading business in partnership with Simon Perkins.23 In Springfield, his business venture "differed notably from his previous ones" in Ohio.
+Brown's biographer, David S. Reynolds, noted that "This time, Brown was driven by a deep bitterness against what he regarded as exploitative